FORTH-ICS-INSPIRE/artemis/README.md

 ```
 docker-compose -f docker.compose.yaml -f docker_compose.<extra_service>.yaml up -d
 ```
-in detached mode (to run it as a daemon).
+in detached mode (to run it as a daemon; recommended mode).

 ### Accessing ARTEMIS logs
 Logs can be accessed as follows: